peterhinch/micropython-async/PRIMITIVES.md

  * Any further positional args are passed to the coro.

  Constructor optional keyword arg:
  * `group` Integer or string.
 Default 0.
-See note below.
+See 4.3.1.

 Class methods:
  * `cancel_all` Asynchronous.
 Optional arg `group` default 0.
 Cancel all instances in the specified group and await completion.
-See note below.
+See 4.3.1.
  The named coro will receive a `CancelError` exception the next time it is scheduled.
 The coro should trap this and quit ASAP.
 The `cancel_all` method will terminate when all `Cancellable` instances have handled the `StopTask`